Ki Aikido: 5 principles for aikido

 These principles also guide the practitioners, when doing aikido techniques.

-They roughly represent the state of mind of an aikidoka: being aware of your surroundings, trying to understand what your partner/attacker is trying to do, adjusting your moves to match his moves and lead (no clash, etc..).
+They roughly represent the ideal state of mind of the aikidoist: being aware of your surroundings, trying to understand what your partner/attacker is trying to do, adjusting your moves to match his moves and lead (no clash, etc..).

+The principles were translated from Japanese in the 1970s and '80s by translators with no aikido background, causing several different translations to exist.
+A series of YouTube podcasts made during 2019-20-2021 by the former Hawaii Ki Federation Chief instructor Christopher Curtis reviewed this.